 Stephen G. Hill

-Stephen G. Hill is the President of Music Programming and Specials for BET Networks, a unit of Viacom Inc. (NASDAQ: VIA, VIAB) and the leading provider of entertainment for the African-American audience and consumers of Black culture globally.
+Stephen G. Hill is the President of Programming for BET.
+Previously, he was the President of Music Programming and Specials for BET Networks, a unit of Viacom Inc. (NASDAQ: VIA, VIAB) and the leading provider of entertainment for the African-American audience and consumers of Black culture globally.

 Hill’s responsibilities include managing and directing the creation, development and production of all music programming and specials.
 A music enthusiast with a keen eye for talent, the Washington D.C. native has built a noteworthy catalog of programs and specials for BET Networks, including the #1 black family event on television, the BET AWARDS, the only show in television that salutes African American women, BLACK GIRLS ROCK, the #1 hip-hop themed show on television, the HIP HOP AWARDS, the soul clapping CELEBRATION OF GOSPEL, the inspiring BET HONORS and the perennially-popular 106 & PARK.